Se0ngYe0l/Seg-Zero/README.md

 ```bash
 python inference_scripts/infer.py
 ```
+The default question is
+> "the unusal object in the image."

 You will get the thinking process in command line, like:

-> The image shows a bicycle with wheels that have been replaced with large, round objects resembling watermelon slices.
+> "The image shows a bicycle with wheels that have been replaced with large, round objects resembling watermelon slices.
 The unusual aspect of the image is the substitution of the bicycle wheels with these watermelon-like objects, which is not a typical feature of a bicycle.
-The rest of the bicycle appears to be a standard design, but the wheels are the focal point of the image.
+The rest of the bicycle appears to be a standard design, but the wheels are the focal point of the image."

 And the mask will be presented in **inference_scripts** folder.